-Guttenplan was born in Portsmouth, Virginia and lived there, Springfield, Massachusetts and Port Chester, New York before attending the Philadelphia, Hollywood, FL, and Memphis public school systems.
-He has a degree in philosophy from Columbia University, a degree in English Literature from Cambridge University, and a doctorate in History from the University of London.
+Guttenplan was born in Portsmouth, Virginia, and lived there, Springfield, Massachusetts, and Port Chester, New York, before attending the Philadelphia, Hollywood, Florida, and Memphis public school systems.
+He has a degree in philosophy from Columbia University, a degree in English literature from Cambridge University, and a doctorate in history from the University of London.

 Following a year as a fellow at the Freedom Forum Media Studies center at Columbia researching his biography of longtime Nation Washington correspondent I.F.
 Stone, Guttenplan moved to London in 1994.
-He has taught American History at University College and at Birkbeck College and is a frequent commentator on American culture and politics on the BBC.
+He has taught American history at University College and at Birkbeck College and has been a frequent commentator on American culture and politics on the BBC.